SiriusStarr/elm-review-no-unsorted/README.md

 # elm-review-no-unsorted

 Provides [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/)
-rules to ensure that various things are sorted in the "proper" order.
+rules to ensure that anything (readily) sortable in Elm code is sorted in the "proper" order.

 ## Provided rules